Evolution of Primordial Neutrino Helicities in Astrophysical Magnetic Fields and Implications for their Detection

-If the low-energy electron-event excess found in the XENON1T experiment \cite{xenon1t} does arise from a neutrino magnetic moment, and the neutrino is a Dirac particle, its diagonal moment could make a substantial contribution to the inferred effective moment $\mu_{1T}$.
-A diagonal Dirac moment of this order would, from Eqs.~(\ref{galrot}) and (\ref{rotresult}), lead to a significant spin rotation.
-The ``naturalness" upper bound to the magnetic moment of a Dirac neutrino on the order of $10^{-14}\mu_B$ ~\cite{bell-Dirac}, would still allow a spin rotation in the range of detectability.
+If the low-energy electron-event excess found in the XENON1T experiment \cite{xenon1t} does arise from a neutrino magnetic moment, and the neutrino is a Dirac particle, its diagonal moment could lead to a significant spin rotation.
+A magnetic moment of order $10^{-2}\mu_{1T}$ would still produce a spin rotation in the range of detectability.
 On the other hand, if the neutrino is a Majorana particle, the excess would occur entirely from transition magnetic moments, with no helicity changes from magnetic fields.

 Having described the expected spin rotation of relic neutrinos we turn to their detection.
 The most promising approach is to capture neutrinos on beta unstable nuclear targets.
 Particularly favorable for detecting primordial neutrinos is the inverse tritium beta decay (ITBD)\cite{weinberg,long}, $\nu_e + ^3$H$\to ^3$He + e$^-$ the reaction inverse to tritium beta decay, $^3$H $\to ^3$He + e$^- + \bar \nu_e$.
-The ITBD would yield a distinct signature of a mono-energetic peak separated from the endpoint of the tritium beta decay by twice the neutrino mass.
+The ITBD would yield a distinct signature of a mono-energetic peak separated from the endpoint of the tritium beta decay by $2m_\nu$.